tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * The _bias_ is added as a particular input labeled as _X<sub>0</sub>=1_ with a negative weight.

-After this brief technical introduction to the perceptron, continue with the following quotidian example to illustrate how the perceptron works.
+After this brief technical introduction to the perceptron, continue with the following example to illustrate how the perceptron works.

 * Consider the task of predicting whether or not a person would watch a random movie on Netflix using the behavioral data available.

-* Let us assume the decision depends on `3` binary inputs (binary for simplicity).
+* Let's assume the decision depends on `3` binary inputs (binary for simplicity).

-* In this perceptron model, _w<sub>0</sub>_ is called the bias because it represents the prejudice that can influence the final decision.
+* In this perceptron model, _w<sub>0</sub>_ is called the bias, because it represents the prejudice that can influence the final decision.

-* A cinephile may have a low threshold and will be willing to watch any movie regardless of its genre, release date, or the awards the film received (`bias = 0`).
+* A cinephile may have a low threshold and be willing to watch any movie regardless of its genre, release date, or awards the film received (`bias = 0`).

-* In contrast, a father that wants to spend time with his daughter watching a movie may choose the latest children's film by default (`bias = 2`).
+* In contrast, a father that wants to spend time watching a movie with his kid may choose the latest children's film by default (`bias = 2`).

 * In the case of the father, the model may give a lot of importance (high weight) to the `isNewRelease` and `isForChildren` inputs, and penalize the weights of the `isAwardWinning` input.

-* The key point is the weights and the bias will depend on the data available, the viewing history in this case.
+* The key point is the weights, and the bias will depend on the data available, which is the viewing history in this case.

-Continue to through the slides and highlight the following:
+Continue to go through the slides and highlight the following:

 * In real life, if you want to choose a movie, you are not as strict as the perceptron could be.